-- 8. Configure, add, and test each of the required resources in the following order, as shown in Figure 4-1: - Local XVM resource using the lxvm resource agent - One or more filesystem resources using the community Filesystem Open Cluster Framework (OCF) resource agent - (Optional) Virtual IP address resource using the community IPaddr2 OCF resource agent (required by the OpenVault resource and the NFS server resource) - DMF mounting service resource using either the SGI openvault or SGI tmf resource agent - DMF resource using the SGI dmf resource agent - NFS server resource using the community nfsserver Linux Standard Base (LSB) resource agent a.
+- 8. Configure, add, and test each of the required resources in the following order, as shown in Figure 4-1: - Filesystem resources, either: - CXFS resource using the cxfs resource agent - Local XVM resource using the lxvm resource agent and then one or more filesystem resources using the community Filesystem Open Cluster Framework (OCF) resource agent - (Optional) Virtual IP address resource using the community IPaddr2 OCF resource agent (required by the OpenVault resource and the NFS server resource) - DMF mounting service resource using either the SGI openvault or SGI tmf resource agent - DMF resource using the SGI dmf resource agent - NFS server resource using the community nfsserver Linux Standard Base (LSB) resource agent a.
 Write the XML for a resource, surrounding it with the same <group id="groupname"> and </group> tags.
-For example, in a file called local\xvm.xml, you would include the following (truncated here):
+For example, in a file called local xvm.xml, you would include the following (truncated here):